abezr/climate-negotiaiton/README.md

 - **Are minority concerns addressed or just noted?**
 - **What's the implementation success rate vs. traditional processes?**

 This isn't criticism — it's opportunity.
-Longitudinal evaluation could be a differentiator.
+Building this together could become a real differentiator.

 ### 2. Domain Prioritization